-Did you know that 44% of parents spend two and a half working days baking their kid’s birthday cake (between 10 and 20 hours every year)!
+Did you know that 44% of parents spend two and a half working days baking their children’s birthday cake (between 10 and 20 hours every year)!
 I am going to admit that I didn’t even bake my boys cakes until they were three.
 We just bought cheap supermarket ones!

-One in 10 parents bake well after midnight to make their child’s cake – this I can understand as often we want the cake to be a surprise, so we do it once they are asleep.
+One in 10 parents bake well after midnight to make their child’s birthday cake – this I can understand as often we want the cake to be a surprise, so we do it once they are asleep.

 - 250g Stork with Butter

 - 1 tsp vanilla extract

 - 300g icing sugar